bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 Look at 10 job postings for data science and you'll see 10 unique definitions for a data scientist.
 Roughly, I'd categorize them as such:

 1. Human decision support: someone who supports others in their decision making.
 This would be their boss, their team, etc. Decisions are: should we shut this line of business down?
 Are our customers churning and how do we prevent that?
-2. Machine Decision Support: someone who helps machines make automated decisions, like whether to approve a loan, recommend a YouTube video, etc.
+2. Machine Decision Support: someone who helps machines make automated decisions, like whether to approve an online credit card application, recommend a YouTube video, etc.
 3. Product developer: someone who uses data to build a web product or service.
 This is similar to machine decision support, but the role might be in a SaaS capacity.

 Most of these things below will help with 1-2.
-Today, AI products are all the rage and I offer one week on deep learning.
+Today, AI products are all the rage and I offer one week on deep learning to get you interested in 3.
 That being said, all the principles in each one of these sections is important in any field you pursue.
 # Mindset

 While doing the following, on weeks 2-10, write one blog post to outline what you learned.